Cardi B Tries To Fight Nicki Minaj At New York Fashion Week Event, Leaves Party With Knot On Her Head

 Likes on Twitter are public so it’s possible that Cardi saw it before she decided to confront Minaj at the party.

-Nicki Minaj has not commented on the incident as of writing.
+Nicki Minaj has not commented on the incident as of this writing.
 She’s posted some photos from the event though.
-But each of them just shows off the leopard print gown she wore the party.
+But each of them just shows off the leopard print gown she wore at the party.